Jaybird Coleman: Biography

 In 1926, Coleman began recording for Gennett Records, Silvertone Records, and Black Patti Records as a solo performer and as a member of the Bessemer Blues Pickers.
 His records were met with commercial success, but he asserted he was never compensated for his work.
 Despite his treatment by white-owned record companies, he allowed a charter of the Ku Klux Klan to manage his touring schedule and expand his audience to major southern cities.
 Typically, Coleman's performances featured little or no accompaniment in a style rooted in the work songs of his childhood.
 He particularly favored the high-pitched E and D harps and played them with a heavily choked cross-harp technique, marked by a rapid hand vibrato.
 In the 1930s, Coleman was loosely associated with the Birmingham Jug Band, a group he helped form, and recorded with them in sessions for OKeh Records and Columbia Records.
 In 1930, he recorded "Coffee Grinder Blues" for Columbia, which, in a dispute with the label over payment, he blocked from wider release.
 It is his rarest record.

-Coleman continued to perform on street corners in Alabama throughout the 1930s and 1940s.
+Coleman continued to perform on street corners in Bessemer, Alabama, throughout the 1930s and 1940s.
 By the end of the 1940s, he disappeared from the music scene.

 He died of cancer on January 28, 1950, in Tuskegee, Alabama.